-Legal angling methods are fishing with a rod and line using either bait, artificial lure or fly.
+Legal angling methods are fishing with a rod, reel and line using either bait, artificial lure or fly.

 There are inland waters where only one or two of the legal angling methods are allowed.
-Please see the River and Lake Fishery exceptions on pages 27-34.
+Please see the River and Lake Fishery Exceptions table on pages 27-36.